kiarashkaz/anomaly-detection-in-cMARL/README.md

 # Installation

 The experiments are conducted using the EPyMARL framework.
-Please follow the instructions in [SMAC](https://github.com/oxwhirl/smac) and [EPyMARL](https://github.com/uoe-agents/epymarl) to install StarCraft-II, SMAC, MPE, LBF, and EPyMARL.
+Please follow the instructions in [SMAC](https://github.com/oxwhirl/smac) and [EPyMARL](https://github.com/uoe-agents/epymarl) to install StarCraft-II, SMAC, MPE, and LBF.

 # Running Experiments